There's a failure mode in multi-agent systems that doesn't show up in benchmarks: procedural amnesia.

 The result: agents that actually get smarter over time — not because the model improved, but because the system does.
 Institutional knowledge that survives session resets, model swaps, and context compaction.

 The real insight: most "AI capability" problems are actually memory architecture problems.
 The model knows how to do the thing.
 The system just never wrote it down.
+If you're building agents that run autonomously, strategic memory architecture isn't optional — it's the foundation everything else depends on.